 What do you know about this space/product others don’t know?

-When pitching to investors, a common question is, “what if the FAANG (Facebook, Amazon, Apple, Netflix, Google) enter your industry?”
 The principal innovation of crypto networks is their ability to grow network effects by enabling users to share in the value they create.
 With each new database entry, or user, the service becomes more valuable to each individual user, generating a network effect.
 Valuable crypto services now have the unique opportunity to redistribute that value directly to the users who generate it.
 Designed correctly, an effective distribution of a fee stream can further entrench network effects by giving users a direct economic incentive to contribute, generating more defensibility, which in turn, reinforces the viability of the fee stream in the first place.